harvard-acc/smaug/README.md

 **SoC architecture**: this describes the collection of hardware accelerators that the SoC contains.
-Based on what functionality can be offloaded, an architecture implementation will offload specific computations to the dedicated hardware blocks.
+Based on what functionality can be offloaded, an architecture implementation will offload specific computations to the dedicated hardware blocks, and optimized CPU implementations will be used when they are not available.
+These are also referred to as 'backends'.

 **Execution target**: This determines where the actual binary executable will be run: on a native host or in simulation under gem5.

-Currently, we have five architectures and three execution targets.
+Currently, we have five architectures/backends and three execution targets.

 **Architectures**